 While amazing for numerous reasons, tiling does have its drawbacks.
 The installation process can prove to be very challenging, creating a headache or the need for professional assistance, which can quickly hike up costs.
 When installed without radiant heating, tiles are susceptible to colder temperatures, providing little comfort during extremely cold periods.
 The lack of insulation makes it similar to hardwood in that there is little sound absorption.
 While rugs and other accessories can minimize the sounds of foot traffic, some homeowners may not like the acoustics of tile.
 It’s important to speak to a flooring specialist, which is why the Shelby Design Center is here to help!

-As one of the best carpet retailers in Michigan, our carpet store in Shelby strives to provide customers with a shopping experience that is both beneficial and enjoyable.
+As one of the best flooring retailers in Michigan, our carpet store in Shelby strives to provide customers with a shopping experience that is both beneficial and enjoyable.
 Next time, we’ll look at a couple more flooring materials that you can use to optimize your living space.
-Contact us with any questions or stop by our carpet showroom today!
+Contact us with any questions or stop by our flooring showroom today!